short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.0.0 =
+Release date June 14th, 2022
+We hope today is a lucky day because SPIO 5 is super cool, excellent and faster.
+Now bug free!
+Just kidding :-) read on for the changelog and be kind with us in reporting issues.
+The dev team will be eternally grateful!
+* New: this is a major rewrite of the plugin, where all the processing engine has been completely changed, as well as other major parts of the plugin;
+* Language: pretty much all strings were either added, updated, fuzzed or obsoleted, therefore we didn't lose time in counting them; we hope you will understand.

 = 4.22.10 =
 Release date June 2nd, 2022